Calstone Wellington: Governance

 On 25 March 1835, as a result of the Poor Law Amendment Act 1834, the Calne Poor Law Union was formed, consisting of the parishes of Calne, Blackland, Bowood, Bremhill, Calstone Wellington, Cherhill, Compton Bassett, Heddington, Highway, Hilmarton, and Yatesbury.
 These parishes had had a population at the 1831 census of 8,973, of which Calstone Wellington's was the smallest.
 In 1883, there was a tidying up of parish boundaries, in which 7 acre of the parish were transferred to Cherhill, ten to Blackland, and other detached parts to Calne, while at the same time about 20 acre lying to the north-west of Calstone Village was transferred to Calstone Wellington from Calne and Blackland.
 In 1885, Calstone Wellington amounted to 284 acre.

-In 1890 the whole of Calstone and Blackland, including Calstone Wellington, became part of the new civil parish of Calne Without.
+In 1881 the parish had a population of 45.
+On 26 March 1890 the whole of Calstone and Blackland, including Calstone Wellington, became part of the new civil parish of Calne Without.
+Boundary changes which came into effect in May 2025 transferred this area to Cherhill parish.

 Church

 By 1301 a church had been built at the village of Calstone, although what was to become Calstone Wellington remained for a time part of the ecclesiastical parish of Calne.

 The present St Mary's parish church, which had that dedication by 1763, was rebuilt in the 15th century of stone rubble and ashlar and has a chancel, a nave, a north porch, a south vestry, and a west tower.
 The timber roofs of the nave and porch also date from the 15th century.
 A west gallery was built in the 18th century, and in 1884–1885 the church was carefully restored by Ewan Christian, when the vestry was added, the chancel was re-roofed, narrow windows in the nave and chancel were replaced by larger windows in a 15th-century style, and the gallery was removed.
 John Wordsworth, Bishop of Salisbury, led the reopening ceremony in late 1885.

 The church had two bells in 1553.
 Another made by John Wallis in 1603 was the only bell in the tower until 1885, when two new bells cast by John Taylor & Co. of Loughborough were added.
 All were still in use in 2000.
 The parish registers now held in the Wiltshire and Swindon History Centre begin in 1760 and run up to 1963 for baptisms and burials, 1980 for marriages.

 In 1881, the ecclesiastical parish – by then known as Calstone Wellington – was united with the benefice of Blackland.
 In 1962, it was moved into a new union with Heddington, and then in 1973, together with the parishes of Cherhill, Yatesbury, and Compton Bassett, it became part of a new benefice called Oldbury.